-Inverse problem theory (Tarantola, 2005) provides the ideal framework for the combination of observations with a

-- numerical model background.
+Inverse problem theory (Tarantola, 2005) provides the ideal framework for the combination of observations with a numerical model background.
 The marginal distribution of the precipitation analysis is assumed to be a gamma distribution, and we aim at estimating its shape and rate parameters for each grid point.
-The gamma distribution is appropriate for representing precipitation data, as reported, for example, by - Wilks (2019).
-The formulation of the statistical interpolation method presented is similar to the analysis step of the ensemble Kalman filter (Evensen, 2006) or the ensemble optimal interpolation (EnOI; Evensen, 2003), with the important difference that EnOI uses a time-lagged ensemble, while the - ensemble considered in our method is made of members of a single numerical weather prediction (NWP) model run.
+The gamma distribution is appropriate for representing precipitation data, as reported, for example, by Wilks (2019).
+The formulation of the statistical interpolation method presented is similar to the analysis step of the ensemble Kalman filter (Evensen, 2006) or the ensemble optimal interpolation (EnOI; Evensen, 2003), with the important difference that EnOI uses a time-lagged ensemble, while the ensemble considered in our method is made of members of a single numerical weather prediction (NWP) model run.
 The hourly precipitation over the grid is regarded as the realization of a transformed Gaussian random field (Frei and Isotta, 2019).
-The Gaussian anamorphosis (Bertino et al., 2003) - transforms data such that precipitation better complies with the assumptions of normality that are required by the analysis procedure.
-The nonstationary covariance matrices are approximated with local stationary matrices, as in the paper by Kuusela and Stein (2018).
-In addition, the background error - covariance matrix includes a static (i.e., not flow-dependent) scale matrix that accounts for deficiencies in the background ensemble, as in hybrid ensemble optimal interpolation (Carrassi et al., 2018).
+The Gaussian anamorphosis (Bertino et al., 2003) transforms data such that precipitation better complies with the assumptions of normality that are required by the analysis procedure.
+The nonstationary covariance matrices are approximated with locally stationary matrices, as in the paper by Kuusela and Stein (2018).
+In addition, the background error covariance matrix includes a static (i.e., not flow-dependent) scale matrix that accounts for deficiencies in the background ensemble, as in hybrid ensemble optimal interpolation (Carrassi et al., 2018).
 The term scale matrix has been used by Bocquet et al. (2015).
 In the following, the ensemble-based statistical interpolation with Gaussian anamorphosis for the spatial analysis of precipitation is referred to as EnSI-GAP.
 From the point of view of geostatistics, EnSI-GAP can be thought of as performing a kriging (Wackernagel, 2003) of the Gaussian-transformed ensemble mean and then retrieving the probability distribution of precipitation at every location using a predefined gamma distribution.

 The innovative part of the presented approach to statistical interpolation is in the application to spatial analysis of concepts that are usually encountered in DA.
-The formu- lation of the problem is adapted to our aim, which is improving precipitation representation instead of providing initial conditions for a physical model, as it is for DA.
-In the literature, there are a number of articles describing similar approaches applied to precipitation analysis, such as Mahnote the remarks at the end of the manuscript is to specify the reliability of the background, with respect to observations, in such a way that error variances can vary both in time and space.
+The formulation of the problem is adapted to our aim, which is improving precipitation representation instead of providing initial conditions for a physical model, as it is for DA.
+In the literature, there are a number of articles describing similar approaches applied to precipitation analysis, such as Mahfouf et al. (2007); Soci et al. (2016); Lespinas et al. (2015).
+However, our statistical interpolation is the first one, to our knowledge, in which the background error covariance matrix is derived from numerical model ensemble and where Gaussian anamorphosis is applied directly to precipitation data.
+An additionally innovative part of the method is that EnSI-GAP does not require the explicit specification of error variances for the background or observations, as in the case of most of the other methods (Soci et al., 2016).
+In fact, those error variances are often difficult to estimate in a way that is general enough to cover a wide range of cases.
+Our approach is to specify the reliability of the background, with respect to observations, in such a way that error variances can vary both in time and space.
 An additionally innovative part of our research is that we consider opportunistic sensing networks of the type described by de Vos et al. (2020) within the examples of the applications proposed.
 Citizen weather stations are rapidly increasing in prevalence and are becoming an emerging source of weather information, as described by Nipen et al. (2020).
 Thanks to those networks, for some regions we can rely on an extremely dense spatial distribution of in situ observations.